gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 ## BitReader/BitWriter

-`BitReader` and `BitWriter` classes provided by `Gapotchenko.FX.IO` extend the functionality of conventional `BinaryReader` and `BinaryWriter` classes by inheriting from them.
+`BitReader` and `BitWriter` classes provided by `Gapotchenko.FX.IO` extend the functionality of conventional `BinaryReader` and `BinaryWriter` by inheriting from them.

 The conventional `BinaryReader`/`BinaryWriter` combo only supports little-endian byte order.
 However, big-endian byte order is equally widespread.